OpenF2/F2/docs/src/app-development.md

 ## Get Started

 To help you get started building an F2 app, browse through the resources below.
-To jump start your F2 app development, [download the F2 app template](https://github.com/downloads/OpenF2/F2/F2-App-Template.zip) or follow the instructions below.
+To jump start your F2 app development, download the F2 app template (which now includes a basic container) _or_ follow the instructions below.

+<p><a href="https://github.com/downloads/OpenF2/F2/Basic-F2-App-Template.zip" class="btn btn-primary">Download Basic F2 App Template</a></p>

-#### Basic Container
+### Basic Container

 To begin, download [Bootstrap](http://twitter.github.com/bootstrap/index.html) and save a local copy of [F2.js](f2js-sdk.html).